0naopem1p0/alx-system_engineering-devops/0x02-shell_redirections/README.md

-  a script that duplicates the last line of the file
+ a script that deletes files with an extension